 What you're working: total body, particularly the posterior chain, and building cardio endurance

 Why it's worth it: While there's nothing wrong with a treadmill, the rowing machine can be a great way to change things up, Mariotti says.
 "It's got the upper body and lower body aspect of resistance training and will help balance the whole hunch-forward-from-sitting-at-computers," Munro adds.
-Learn more about how to use a rowing machine and get an easy workout here.
+Learn more about how to use all these machines and get trainer-led workouts here.

 Special thanks to our model, certified trainer and Precision Running coach Rachel Mariotti.
 Rachel wears her own Nike top and RYU pants.
 Shot on location at Equinox at Brookfield Place in New York City.